azmideliaslan/Inventory-Management-System-With-Python/README.md

 - **sqlite3**   | library for working with SQLite databases in Python.
 - **openpyxl**  | library for reading and writing Excel files in Python
-- **Tkinter**   | library for creating graphical user interfaces (GUIs) in Python.
+- **Tkinter**   | library for creating graphical user interfaces (GUIs) in Python. https://realpython.com/python-gui-tkinter/
-- (u can find guide link here https://realpython.com/python-gui-tkinter/ )
-- **ttkthemes** | third-party library that provides additional themes and styles for the Tkinter library
+- **ttkthemes** | third-party library that provides additional themes and styles for the Tkinter library https://ttkthemes.readthedocs.io/en/latest/index.html

 ### Changelog v1.0 - 27.12.22
 #### First Commit